Geometry of knots in real projective $3$-space: Companionship and Projective inessentiality

 The following is a definition of companionship for knots in $\mathbb{R}P^3$ directly generalized from that of $S^3$.
 A subset of a solid torus is said to be geometrically essential, if every meridinal disk intersects it.

-\begin{definition} A knot $K_1$ in $\mathbb{R}P^3$ is called a companion for a knot $K_2$ if there exists a tubular neighbourhood, $V$ of $K_1$ containing $K_2$ such that $K_2$ is geometrically essential in $V$. \end{definition}
+\begin{definition} A knot $K_1$ in $\mathbb{R}P^3$ is called a companion for a knot $K_2$ if there exists a tubular neighborhood, $V$ of $K_1$ containing $K_2$ such that $K_2$ is geometrically essential in $V$. \end{definition}

+Notice that $\mathbb{R}P^3$ is diffeomorphic with $L(2,1)$, a lens space.
+A tubular neighborhood of a projective unknot, is a solid torus whose complement is also a solid torus.
+Thus the boundary of a tubular neighborhood of a projective unknot induces a Heegaard splitting for $\mathbb{R}P^3$.
+The meridian of each of the solid tori appearing in the splitting is glued to the $(2,1)$ curve on the boundary of the other one in order to construct $L(2,1)$.
+The characteristic curve on the Heegaard splitting surface, bounds a 2-disk in one solid torus and a Mobius strip on the other.
+They together glue to form an asymptotic projective plane in $\mathbb{R}P^3$.

-\begin{theorem} The projective unknot is a companion of every knot $K$, in $\mathbb{R}P^3$. \end{theorem} \textbf{Proof:} Consider a diagram of $K$ on a disk $D$.
+\begin{theorem} The projective unknot is a companion of every knot $K$, in $\mathbb{R}P^3$. \end{theorem} \textbf{Proof:} Choose a ball model of $\mathbb{R}P^3$ presented as quotient of a ball $D^3$.
+Consider a diagram of $K$ on a disk $D^2$, as in Section 2.
 Choose a separating circle $\sigma$ which separates the diagram into the diagram of a residual tangle in the annulus $A$ and the diagram of the complementary tangle in the disk $D\setminus A$.\\ \textbf{Case 1:} Suppose $K$ is a non-affine knot.
 Then it has a non-empty residual tangle in $A$.
-Now, as shown in Figure 21, choose a pair of half disks intersecting the boundary circle of $D$.
+Now, as shown in Figure 18, choose a pair of half disks intersecting the boundary circle of $D^2$.